remingtonsexton/BADASS2/README.md

 **`min_sn_losvd`**: *int*; *Default: 10*
 minimum S/N threshold for fitting the LOSVD.
 Below this threshold, BADASS does not perform template fitting with pPXF and instead uses a 5.0 Gyr SSP galaxy template as a stand-in for the stellar continuum.

-# MCMC and Autocorrelation/Convergence Options
+# MCMC, Autocorrelation, and Convergence Options

 ```python
 ######################### MCMC algorithm parameters ############################